 10. Hanna (2011)

-With actors like Eric Bana, Cate Blanchett and Saoirse Ranon in pivotal roles, ‘Hanna’ tells the story of a teenage assassin, raised by her father in the Finnish wilderness, who discovers the truths about herself when she is sent on a mission by her father where she stealthily evades the agents sent by her father’s former co-worker to pursue and kill her.
+Starring actors like Eric Bana, Cate Blanchett and Saoirse Ranon in pivotal roles, ‘Hanna’ tells the story of a teenage assassin, raised by her father in the Finnish wilderness, who discovers the truths about herself when she is sent on a mission by her father where she stealthily evades the agents sent by her father’s former co-worker to pursue and kill her.
 ‘Hanna’ is a clear case of a film that just got ignored because the lead character was not a well-known face.
 Had ‘Hanna’ featured a Jennifer Lawrence, it would have been a big hit.
 Saoirse Ranon is as good as Lawrence is in ‘The Hunger Games’.
 The film failed to gain any traction in spite of being one of the best adventure thrillers made in recent past.

 9. The Grey (2014)

 A group of oil-men in Alaska survive a plane crash, but that is just the beginning of their troubles, as they find themselves in the midst of the territory of grey wolves, who begin stalking them without mercy.
 But unlike most survival films, it isn’t just a gore-fest showing a group of victims being killed in gruesome ways.
-It involves conversations between nuanced characters and a welcome philosophical angle.
+It involves conversations between intriguign characters and a welcome philosophical angle.
 The thrill only rises as the numbers of survivors thin; only one remains by the end, but does he survive?
 I’ll leave you to find out.
 Watch it till the very end of the credits though.

 8. Identity (2003)

-‘Identity’ is among rates the best murder mysteries I have ever seen.
+‘Identity’ is one of the best murder mysteries I have ever seen.
 The film also doubles up as a brilliant psychological thriller.
-Heavily inspired by Agatha Christie’s ‘And Then There Were None’, characters stranded at a motel are killed of one by one with a murderer on the loose.
+Heavily inspired by Agatha Christie‘s ‘And Then There Were None’, characters stranded at a motel are killed off one by one with a murderer on the loose.
 The twist is unpredictable but completely believable and ingenious.
 Watch this one alone for the complete experience.
 It also features an all-star cast comprising the likes of John Cusack and ‘Goodfellas’ Ray Liotta.
 For some strange reason, the film was bashed by critics.
 I still haven’t been able to figure out why.

 Read More: Best Anthology Movies of All Time